United States Air Force Academy: Vietnam

-Women at the Academy
+Women at the academy

 One of the most significant events in the history of the academy was the admission of women.
 On 7 October 1975, President Gerald R. Ford signed legislation permitting women to enter the United States service academies.
-On 26 June 1976, 157 women entered the Air Force Academy with the Class of 1980.
-Because there were no female upper class cadets, the Air Training Officer model used in the early years of the Academy was revived, and fifteen young female officers were brought in to help with the integration process.
+On 28 June 1976, 157 women entered the Air Force Academy with the Class of 1980.
+Because there were no female upper class cadets, the Air Training Officer model used in the early years of the academy was revived, and fifteen young female officers were brought in to help with the integration process.
 The female cadets were initially segregated from the rest of the Cadet Wing but were fully integrated into their assigned squadrons after their first semester.
 On 28 May 1980, 97 of the original female cadets completed the program and graduated from the academy—just over 10% of the graduating class.
 Women have made up just over 20% of the most recent classes, with the class of 2016 having the highest proportion of any class, 25%.

 Many of the women from those early classes went on to achieve success within the Cadet Wing and after graduation (see list of Academy graduates below).
 Despite these successes, integration issues were long apparent.
 Female cadets have had consistently higher dropout rates than men and have left the Air Force in higher numbers than men.

 Recent history

-In response to the COVID-19 pandemic, the Academy graduated the Class of 2020 six weeks early.
+In response to the COVID-19 pandemic, the academy graduated the Class of 2020 six weeks early.
 This was the first time that any USAFA class was ever commissioned early, and the first time for any military academy since the Vietnam War.
 This was also the first time that cadets were commissioned into the U.S. Space Force, with General Jay Raymond administering the oath of office to 86 graduates.

-The US Space Force established its first unit at the Academy when Detachment 1 of Space Delta 13 was activated in November 2021.
-It is expected that approximately 10% of graduates at the Academy will enter the Space Force.
+The US Space Force established its first unit at the academy when Detachment 1 of Space Delta 13 was activated in November 2021.
+It is expected that approximately 10% of graduates at the academy will enter the Space Force.

+In 2025, the academy dropped "educate" from its mission statement.